Litera-V-JSC/Photis-api/README.md

 ## Notes on Response Structures:

 - All authenticated routes require JWT Bearer token passed in the `Authorization` header.
-- PDF reports and receipt images are served as file downloads from server storage.
+- PDF reports and objects images are served as file downloads from server storage.
-- Receipt data structure depends on database schema (see `db` module).
 - Category list is static as implemented.
 ---